Excel’s odd but useful – Indirect Function

 Indirect Function Example

 So what has happened is that the Indirect function has taken the text in cell B4 and converted that to a cell reference, B2.
-B2 is equal to 25, so the formula returns 25.
+B2 contains the value 25, so the INDIRECT function returns 25.

 Okay so I realize this is not very exciting, but stick with me because the Indirect function has many useful applications.